Have Questions?

 908-347-9551

-Richard Colligan LCADC CSW provides addiction treatment and rehabilitation services such as outpatient hospital programs, long term rehab facilities, short term addiction treatment centers, inpatient treatment facilities, inpatient detoxification centers, and others to people living in Berkeley Heights and within the surrounding neighborhoods so that they conquer their alcohol and drug use issues and find full recovery.
+Richard Colligan LCADC CSW provides addiction treatment and rehabilitation services such as outpatient hospital programs, long term rehab facilities, short term addiction treatment centers, inpatient treatment facilities, inpatient detoxification centers, and others to people living in Berkeley Heights, New Jersey and within the surrounding neighborhoods so that they conquer their alcohol and drug use issues and find full recovery.
 It has services - such as cognitive/behavior therapy, activity therapy, trauma therapy, rational emotive behavioral therapy, vocational rehabilitation services, dialectical behavior therapy, and others - which follow its philosophy of the programs that work most effectively.
 This is because Richard Colligan LCADC CSW believes that full sobriety can only be achieved through highly personalized care.

 In addition, the substance abuse treatment center specializes in many other programs - like active duty military, clients referred from the court/judicial system, veterans, programs for the hearing impaired, persons who have experienced sexual abuse, suicide prevention services and more - as well as many other treatment methods listed below.
 Further, this addiction treatment program has aftercare programs that work in line with its treatment methods to make sure that individuals maintain full, lasting, and permanent abstinence and sobriety from drugs and alcohol.